Think Like an Engineer

 Did you know that the use of nanoparticles dates back to 9th century Mesopotamia when artisans used them to generate a glittering effect on the surface of pots?
 Now, nanoparticles are being tested as a way to precisely deliver medications to tumors.
-Read about a new type of nanoparticle that can deliver multiple medications at once.

 English naturalist, Robert Hooke, drew one of first objects viewed through a microscope.
 He published his flea illustration some 350 years ago, drawn at 200-times magnification and covered in spiny bristles.
 Today, super-resolution fluorescence microscopy reveals the molecules within an organism, whether a flea or a human.
 Molecules are measured in nanometers; flea-sized is huge by comparison.
 How small is a nanometer?
 Take one strand of human hair and slice it 100,000 times.
 Each slice is approximately 1 nanometer.